 top of page

 Over the past year, many of us have been forced to rethink work.
-Not in the abstract, but through job loss, stalled careers, and the quiet anxiety that shows up when the explanation becomes, “It’s just AI now.”
-When roles disappear, and the cause is framed as technological inevitability, it raises a more complex and more uncomfortable question: if human experience is no longer valued, what exactly are we building AI on top of?
+This isn't just a theoretical exercise.
+It stems from job loss, stalled careers, and the quiet anxiety that arises when we hear, “It’s just AI now.”
+When roles disappear and the cause is framed as technological inevitability, a more complex and uncomfortable question emerges: if human experience is no longer valued, what exactly are we building AI on top of?

 Every serious conversation about AI eventually lands in the same place: balance.
-Not balance as a moral argument, but balance as a practical system constraint.
-When AI becomes too powerful, too autonomous, or too disconnected from human work, it doesn’t just disrupt technology; it disrupts human work.
+This balance isn't merely a moral argument; it's a practical system constraint.
+When AI becomes too powerful, too autonomous, or too disconnected from human work, it disrupts not only technology but also human work.
 It destabilizes the economic and social systems that make technology viable in the first place.

-There is no fixed human-to-AI ratio that solves this.
-The idea that a small number of people can permanently supervise vast, autonomous systems is a comforting but flawed illusion.
+There is no fixed human-to-AI ratio that solves this problem.
+The notion that a small number of people can permanently supervise vast, autonomous systems is a comforting but flawed illusion.

-What often gets lost is that AI does not create new knowledge in the way humans do.
-It synthesizes and predicts based on what already exists, but it does not live in the world.
+What often gets lost in this discussion is that AI does not create new knowledge in the way humans do.
+It synthesizes and predicts based on existing information, but it does not live in the world.
 It does not absorb consequences, navigate uncertainty, or learn through failure in real environments.
 Every meaningful AI system still depends on human experience: people who have built products, supported customers, handled crises, made tradeoffs, and lived with the outcomes of their decisions.

 Any serious AI strategy depends on experienced people.
 Experienced people cannot be hired at the last minute or replaced after the fact.
 They must be developed through real-world scenarios—through work that is sometimes inefficient, ambiguous, and deeply human.
 We do not gain wisdom by removing people from the system.
 We gain it by keeping them in long enough to learn.

-The human–AI model that actually holds is one where humans remain embedded in design, decision-making, and accountability.
+The human–AI model that truly holds is one where humans remain embedded in design, decision-making, and accountability.
 AI can operate at speed and scale, but humans must set direction, weigh tradeoffs, and absorb consequences.
-This is not about ethics committees or emergency stop buttons.
-It is about everyday work—people doing things that matter and being paid to do them.
+This is not merely about ethics committees or emergency stop buttons.
+It is about everyday work—people doing things that matter and being compensated for them.

 The fundamental constraint on AI is not regulation or compute power.
 It is economic gravity and human experience.
 If people cannot earn a living, grow skills, and develop judgment through meaningful work, the system fails—regardless of how advanced the technology becomes.